libhal/SJSU-Dev2/documentation/guides/multi_platform.md

 ## Phase 1: Create interface pointers
 In this phase you will want to define all of the peripherals you plan to use as pointers.
-Typically, references are prefered for interfaces, but references cannot be re-assigned at runtime, thus we must use pointers.
+Typically, references are preferred for interfaces, but references cannot be re-assigned at runtime, thus we must use pointers.

 ``` C++